End nears for indebted industrial giants of former Yugoslavia

 But even now, it's hard to say goodbye.

-In Bosnia, 1.5 percent of the country's economic output this year will be spent on subsidies, some to keep aluminum plant Aluminij Mostar, a major exporter, up and running.
+In Bosnia, 1.5 percent of the country's economic output this year will be spent on subsidies, some to keep aluminium plant Aluminij Mostar, a major exporter, up and running.

 In Serbia, the state pays out some 750 million euros, or 2.6 percent of GDP, in subsidies per year.
 In 2011, the government bought back Serbia's sole steel plant from U.S. Steel to avert its closure and the loss of 5,500 jobs, taking on the burden of salary payments and a minimum level of loss-making production.